Guided African Walking Safaris for 2026

 Did you know?
 The South Luangwa in Zambia is considered the birthplace of walking safaris.

-An African walking safari in Tanzania
+An African guided walking safari in Tanzania

 It’s such a vast, popular East African big 5 safari country but Tanzania’s best walking safari region must surely be in the splendid Selous Game Reserve, one of Africa’s largest protected areas and a place of such international biodiversity importance that it is an official UNESCO World Heritage Site.
 Selous alone contributes to more than one-fifth of Tanzania’s entire protected area network, a veritable biodiversity hotspot.
 Now called Selous Nyerere Game Reserve, this famous reserve stretches an enormous 50,000 square km plus extra buffer zones where the main attraction of course is epic walking safaris into rare habitats that reveal some of the awe-inspiring and diverse wildlife of the miombo – such as the elephant, black rhino, hippo, lion, Masai giraffe, zebra and crocodiles – and of course Wild Dogs.